 R v Lyons EWCA Crim 155: Appeal against sentence against refusal of the single judge to grant leave – appropriate sentence for multiple breaches of a Sexual Offences Prevention Order – submissions described by the Court of Appeal as “exceptionally competent”, “bold” and “succinctly but forcefully made”

-The Reece Menzies murder (2013): Gangland murder – shooting – manslaughter verdicts –press reports here
+The Reece Menzies murder (2013): Alleged gangland murder – shooting – manslaughter verdicts – Press reports here

-R v Garratty & Others (2013): Armed robbery – Flying Squad prosecution – conspiracy to rob to multiple small businesses with live firearms – press reports here
+R v Garratty & Others (2013): Armed robbery – Flying Squad – conspiracy to rob to multiple small businesses with live firearms – Press reports here

 R v Bethel & Others (2013): Armed robbery – orchestrated raid of a high value goods storage facility – use of cable ties, CS gas and multiple getaway vehicles

-R v Patel (2010): Led by Charles Sherrard QC – gangland drug-related kidnap for ransom
+R v Sahil Patel (2010): Gangland drug-related kidnap for ransom

 The “K Network” (2011): Conspiracy to supply drugs from London to Norwich – flooding Norwich with class A drugs – represented a leading defendant

-R v Iqbal (2015): Trading Standards prosecution – alleged large-scale conspiracy to produce and import counterfeit clothing from Pakistan
+R v Iqbal (2015): Trading Standards prosecution – large-scale conspiracy to produce and import counterfeit clothing from Pakistan – confiscation proceedings pending

-R v Smith (Operation Bugs, 2013): Swansea Trading Standards prosecution – conspiracy to defraud – national Sky box warranty fraud – press reports here
+R v Smith (Operation Bugs, 2013): Trading Standards prosecution – conspiracy to defraud – national Sky box warranty fraud – Press reports here

 R v S & Others (2013): Newham Borough Council prosecution – extensive HMO and regulatory/welfare offences charged against a limited company and its directors in person – successful application of the ruling in Sumal and Sons to stay confiscation proceedings worth more than half-a-million pounds

-R v O & A (2013): Perverting the course of justice – alleged to attempt by a Russian billionaire and a head hotel concierge to “buy off” a prosecution witness – acted for the Concierge – press reports here
+R v Omarov & Angelov (2013): Perverting the course of justice – alleged to attempt by a Russian billionaire and a head hotel concierge to “buy off” a prosecution witness – acted for the concierge – Press reports here

-R v Nicholas & Smith (2012): Retained as leading junior – DEFRA prosecution – animal welfare and “cattle ringing” fraud
+R v Nicholas & Smith (2012): Retained as leading counsel – DEFRA prosecution – animal welfare and “cattle ringing” fraud

-Operation Icicle (2012): Successful application to dismiss charges arising out of a large-scale car ringing and exportation conspiracy
+Operation Icicle (2012): Large-scale car ringing and exportation conspiracy

 R v SH (2014): Rape following serious violence within relationship – issues surrounding application of the ‘section 75’ presumptions against consent